Kagoshima verb conjugations

 The verbal morphology of the Kagoshima dialects is heavily marked by numerous distinctive phonological processes, as well as both morphological and lexical differences.
 The following article deals primarily with the changes and differences affecting the verb conjugations of the central Kagoshima dialect, spoken throughout most of the mainland and especially around Kagoshima City, though notes on peripheral dialects may be added.
-Like standard Japanese, verbs do not inflect for person or plurality, and come in nine basic stems.
+Like standard Japanese, verbs do not inflect for person or number, and come in nine basic stems.
 However, contrary to the standard language, all verbs ending with the stem -ru conjugate regularly as ichidan verbs, though irregularities are present in other forms.

 Most notably, the distinction and irregular conjugation pattern of the shimo nidan or "lower bigrade" ending -(y)uru, which corresponds to standard Japanese -eru, is still preserved in the dialect.
 However, kami nidan or "upper bigrade" verbs ending in -iru have merged with all other verbs ending in -ru, in a similar fashion to other Kyushu dialects like that of Ōita.